FREE 5-Ingredient Recipe EBook

 -

-Use paper towels to pat the turkey VERY dry, so that the herb butter sticks better.
-Rub the butter all over the top and sides of the turkey breast.
-(It's ok if it doesn't fully spread, just pat it down as best you can.)
+Use paper towels to pat the turkey very dry, so that the herb butter sticks better.
+Run your hand under the skin to separate it from the meat, then place a couple dollops of butter underneath and press on the skin to spread.
+Rub the rest of the butter all over the top and sides of the turkey breast.
+(It's okay if it doesn't fully spread, just pat it down as best you can.)

 -